What is a TA6 Form? (How to Complete it Correctly FIRST TIME)

 Key Takeaways:

-• The TA6 form helps buyers understand key details about a property before purchase.
+• The TA6 form helps buyers understand exactly what they’re purchasing before exchange.

 What Is a TA6 Form?